-What is going to happen in the future, in the next 10 – 20 years and beyond with regards to the economy, equality and other important issues.
+What is going to happen in the future, in the next few years and beyond with regards to the economy, equality and other important issues?
+This is a on going prediction which comes from my studies and observations.

 Equality has always been a big deal, however it’s perhaps a particularly important subject matter in our current age.
 Certain groups, particularly those on the far left of the political spectrum are striving of equality, and it seems like a moral and just cause.
 However many people are now realizing that there is more to it than simply doing the right thing.
 Much of the thinking of these far leftists is very distorted, even deluded.